kronor-io/pg_incremental/README.md

 ## Resetting an incremental processing pipelines

-If you need to rebuild an aggregation you can reset a pipeline to the beginning.
+If you need to rebuild an aggregation you can reset a pipeline to the beginning using the `incremental.reset_pipeline` function.
 ```sql
 -- Clear the summary table and reset the pipeline to rebuild it
 begin;